Geordie-R/coti-full-node/README.md

-# Coti Full Node Install (pulls down latest version or allows you to choose one if installing for mainnet)
+# Coti Full Node Install
-Please find below a working solution to run the coti full node on both testnet and mainnet (UNDER CONSTRUCTION)
+Please find below a working solution to run the coti full node on both testnet and mainnet (UNDER CONSTRUCTION).
+On testnet, the latest version will be pulled down.

 ```
 wget -O installfullnode.sh https://raw.githubusercontent.com/Geordie-R/coti-full-node/v2.0/installfullnode.sh